dhiltgen/sprinklers/README.md

 # Sprinklers

-This repo contains a gRPC+REST sprinkler system aimed at Raspberry PIs using [relays](https://www.amazon.com/gp/product/B00KTELP3I/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) hooked up to GPIO pins.
+This repo contains a gRPC+REST sprinkler irrigation system aimed at Raspberry PIs using [relays](https://www.amazon.com/gp/product/B00KTELP3I/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) hooked up to GPIO pins.

 ## Hardware

-I've tried a few different variations on driving sprinkler circuits.
-My most recent incarnation and what I think is the simplest to get set up and running is based on a very simple GPIO based relay bank.
+I've tried a few different variations on driving sprinkler circuits over the years.
+My first variant was based on 1-Wire, but that proved to be a bit complicated and finicky.
+For my most recent iteration I switched to a much simpler model driving relays via GPIO.
+The number of circuits I have is less than the number of available GPIO circuits on the PI, so the added complexity of MUXing control of multiple circuits was overkill.

 ## Deploying

-The automation in this repo assumes a Kubernetes cluster where at least one node in the cluster has a hostname "sprinklers" which is the target for the Deployment.
+The automation in this repo assumes you have a Kubernetes cluster where at least one node in the cluster has a hostname `sprinklers` which is the target for the Deployment.

 ```sh
 make deploy